-Before taking any action / spending any money, it’s important to work out what may be causing your grass to turn yellow.
+Before taking any action or spending any money on fresh grass seed, it’s important to work out what may be causing your grass to turn yellow.

 Your yellow grass could need a feed!